 I set up and tested the system at home before taking it on the road to be sure I understood everything and that it was in full working order.

-It took a little while to get everything in place and figure out which cable connected to what.
+It took some time to properly set everything up and determine the correct cable connections.
 But it wasn’t too complicated, and I quickly had the panels set up in my garden pointing at the sun.

 Operation